I will be travelling for a month in Italy, and I'm on a tight budget.

 A pretty tight budget but still doable.
 There are a lot of beautiful experience to do for free, related to history and architecture for example, as well as nature and beach life.

-Be careful on your drinking, that's where most of the money goes. almost 3 years ago
+Be careful on your drinking, that's where most of the money goes. over 5 years ago

 Yeah 30 euros is ok.
 Last time when I was there with my girlfriend, I lost my card so we were super short on cash.
 We managed to only spend on the colosseum ticket at 6 euros each( students and after 5 i think) and food from the street vendor.
 So i think we only spent like 30 euros for both of us.

 Places to visit: